 6. NDSU must pay CARES Act grants directly to students and may not apply the grants toward any outstanding institutional charges.

-While it continues to be challenging to obtain travel visas, most participants in the J1 Exchange Visitor Program are permitted to enter the United States at this time.
+Citizens of some countries continue to find it challenging to obtain travel visas, however, most participants in the J1 Exchange Visitor Program are permitted to enter the United States at this time.